-A minimum of 30-31 points is required as follows:
+The major in sociology requires a minimum of 30-31 points as follows:

-Required: The following three courses (10 points)
+The following three cou rses are required (10 points):

 SOCI W1000 The Social World

 SOCI W3000 Social Theory

 SOCI W3010 Methods for Social Research

+Elective Courses

-Electives: Six courses (20-21 points) in the department of sociology, to include at least three lecture courses (2000-or 3000-level, 3 points each) and at least two seminars (4 points each).
+Select six courses (20-21 points) in the Department of Sociology, to include at least three lecture courses (2000- or 3000-level, 3 points each) and at least two seminars (4 points each).
 The sixth course could be either a lecture course (to a total of 30 points) or a seminar (to a total of 31 points).
 For students taking the two-semester Senior Seminar, the sixth course must be a seminar.

-SOCI W3296 Paris: The Making of a Modern City

-SOCI W3324 Global Urbanism

-SOCI V3235 Social Movements: Collective Action

-SOCI W3490 Mistake, Misconduct, Disaster

-SOCI W3671 Media, Culture, & Society in the Age of the Internet

-SOCI W3675 Organizing Innovation

-SOCI W3900 Societal Adaptations to Terrorism

-SOCI W3930 Immigration and Ethnicity in Israel

-SOCI W3980 Immigrant New York: The Changing American City

-SOCI W3995 Senior Seminar

-SOCI G4138 Ethno-Religious Identity and Politics in the Middle East and South Asia
+Some examples of electives include:

+SOCI W3296 Paris: The Making of a Modern City SOCI W3324 Global Urbanism SOCI V3235 Social Movements: Collective Action SOCI W3490 Mistake, Misconduct, Disaster SOCI W3671 Media, Culture, & Society in the Age of the Internet SOCI W3675 Organizing Innovation SOCI W3900 Societal Adaptations to Terrorism SOCI W3930 Immigration and Ethnicity in Israel SOCI W3980 Immigrant New York: The Changing American City SOCI W3995 - SOCI W3996 Senior Seminar and Senior Seminar SOCI G4138 Ethno-Religious Identity and Politics in the Middle East and South Asia

+^{} These may include the two-semester Senior Seminar (SOCI W3995-SOCI W3996).